 For those who want more char, shucking the corn first, per our Basic Grilled Sweet Corn recipe, is the only way to go.
 You don’t need to stress about peeling off every last clingy filament of silk since it’ll mostly burn off anyway, and you don’t need to season the corn first, although you can if you want (just slick it with a bit of oil or melted butter and sprinkle with salt and pepper).
 Stripped-bare corn cobs can be placed on the grate directly over medium to high heat too; turn them periodically to get relatively even char on all sides, and they should be done in 10 minutes—maybe double that if the heat is lower.
 If you didn’t season them first, roll them in butter and spices hot off the grill, and bite into a perfectly juicy taste of summer.

-OXO Good Grips Interlocking Corn Holders, $10 on Amazon
+OXO Good Grips Interlocking Corn Holders, $15.28 from Amazon

 They're not shaped like corn, but they are the right colors—and snap together so none go missing in storage.